On the stability of persistent entropy and new summary functions for TDA: Entropy-based summary functions

 \subsection{Normalized entropy summary function (NES-function)}

-One of the main aims of persistent homology is to represent the shape of the input data set.
-In some applications, like image analysis or material science (see \cite{Material-Review} for a review), it may be important to detect some repetitive pattern independently of the size of the input data set.
-In this particular case, a comparison in the metric space $(\mathcal{B}, d_p)$ is not useful due to its strongly dependence on the number of long intervals.
-Our aim now is to create a function to distinguish patterns independently of the number of intervals.
+One of the main aims of persistent homology is to represent the shape of the input data.
+In some applications, like image analysis or material science (see \cite{Material-Review} for a review), it may be important to detect some repetitive pattern independently of the size of the input dataset.
+A possible tool to do this is a normalized version of the summary function, in order to try to capture the shape of the space and not the size.